zborglin/Election_Analysis/README.md

   - Raymon Anthony Doane received "3.1%" of the vote and "11,606" number of votes
 - The winner of the election was:
   - Diana DeGette, who received "73.8%" of the vote and "272,892" number of votes.
--Here is the txt file output that may be used cross-platform:
+- Here is the txt file output that may be used cross-platform:
+#
 ![PyPoll Election Analysis Algorithm: Txt File Output](https://github.com/zborglin/Election_Analysis/blob/main/analysis/election_results_output.png)
+#

 ## Challenge Overview
 A deeper dive into the voter data reveals differences in county voter turnout rates.
 This request requires the following additional tasks: